Feed My Starving Children

 FMSC's all-vegetarian meal packs have been developed by scientists to be nutritionally complete, and to reverse and prevent malnutrition.
 Volunteers and other donors pay 100% of the cost of FMSC meals; FMSC receives no government aid.
 Because each meal costs less than twenty-five cents, every no donation - no matter how small - makes an impact.

-Sumter Feeds My Starving Children was organized three years ago when an FMSC presentation stirred the heart of a member of Mayesville Presbyterian Church to action.
-Since that time, local volunteers have packed more than 500,000 meals that have been distributed to hungry children across the globe.
+Sumter Feeds My Starving Children was organized in 2013 when an FMSC presentation stirred the heart of a member of Mayesville Presbyterian Church to action.
+Since that time, local volunteers have packed more than 900,000 meals that have been distributed to hungry children across the globe.
 Many organizations in Sumter County have been involved in supporting this effort.
-In August 2017, 2,000 volunteers gathered at the Sumter Civic Center to pack 400,000 meals.
+Fundraising events in 2018 exceeded $88,000.
+Over 2,000 volunteers gathered at the Sumter Civic Center to pack more than 400,000 meals.
+The county-wide fundraising goal for 2019 is $220,000 to purchase and pack 1,000,000 meals.
 Each year, in addition to meal-packing, Mayesville Presbyterian Church hosts a fundraising event on behalf of FMSC.

 To learn more about the Sumter chapter of FMSC, and to find out how you can make a donation or become involved, visit the organization's website.